timarkh/tsakorpus/docs_readthedocs/_build/html/_sources/tags_vs_glosses.rst.txt

 In typology and language documentation, however, another approach is often used, which is called *glossing*.
 Glossing means that each word is split into morphemes, and each morpheme gets a label, called *gloss*, that summarizes the morphosyntactic values expressed in it.
 Stems/roots are usually glossed with their English translation, although translations in other major metalanguages are also common.
 The most widely adopted glossing styleguide is the `Leipzig glossing rules <https://www.eva.mpg.de/lingua/resources/glossing-rules.php>`_.
 Glossed texts is what you will have if you annotate your texts in FieldWorks or Toolbox.

-However, if only glosses are present in the annotation, it may negatively affect the search functionality of the corpus.
-To address this problem, Tsakorpus source convertors offer a possibility of :doc:`converting </src_convertors_gloss>` one's glosses into grammatical tags.
-This way, both kinds of information will be available for search.
-To do so, you will have to prepare a set of rules that will tell the source convertor which tags to add for which gloss or combination of glosses.

-It is worth noting that the part of speech tag is present in the texts annotated in FieldWorks or Toolbox, so there is no need to extract the POS information from glosses (which would be very difficult).

 Example
 =======